 There are so many benefits to working on a vertical surface, but easels often take up so much room.
 I never had room for one and then I found this.
 This one collapses, will fit under a couch or bed, or slide against the wall.
 It’s also double sided with a dry erase board and a chalk board, along with a paper roll and alphabet magnets.

-Little Red Riding Hood Logic Puzzle
+Three Little Piggies Logic Puzzle

 Such a great single-player logic toy and yes, it’s meant for preschoolers (but that hasn’t stopped my big kids from loving it).
 This is a terrific critical thinking game and fantastic for quiet, solo play.